 Compuware Corp. has announced the general availability of Compuware DevPartner SecurityChecker 2.0, which is a suite of tools for analyzing and repairing security problems in ASP.NET Web applications.
-The
+The tool consists of components for integrity analysis, compile-time analysis and run-time analysis.
+The product will make its debut at VSLive!
+2006 in San Francisco.

 Run-time analysis includes the ability to find things like excessive account privileges.
 Compile-time analysis, meanwhile, finds things like debugging being left enabled by the developer or inheritance threats.
 The integrity analysis, sometimes called penetration testing, is good at finding holes for cross-site scripting attacks, SQL injection attacks, parameter tampering and buffer overflow.